cellear/hidecore/README.txt

 To enable and configure this module do the following:

-1. Go to Admin -> Modules, and enable Module Filter.
+1. Go to Admin -> Modules, and enable Hidecore.

-2. Go to Admin -> Configuration -> User interface -> Module filter, and make any necessary configuration changes.
+2. Go to Admin -> Configuration -> User interface -> Hidecore, and make
+   any necessary configuration changes.

 Tabs
 ----

-By default Module Filter alters the modules page into tabs (Can be disabled on configuration page).
+By default Hidecore alters the modules page into tabs (Can be disabled on configuration page).
 In the tabs view, each package is converted to a vertical tab rather than a fieldset which greatly increases the ability to browse them.